 Section 1.
 Titles of Officers.

-- The elected Executive Board of CBRC shall consist of a President, Vice President, Secretary and Treasurer.
+- The elected Executive Board of CBRC shall consist of a President, Vice President, Secretary, Treasurer and a Board Member at Large.
 The Executive Board shall also serve as the CBRC Board of Directors in any circumstance in which such a designation is required.
 Hereinafter they will be referenced as the Board.

 Section 2.
 Seniority.